 Today, Jekyll Island hand-picks artists from across the country to create one-of-a-kind glass floats for its annual Island Treasures event.

 The glass floats are part of a hide-and-seek style game played on Jekyll Island throughout January and February.
-Each day, volunteers called Beach Buddies hide floats around the island for lucky guests to find and keep.
-New for 2018, we’re mixing things up to give all seekers a better chance of finding their treasure.
-Gather your friends and family to search for floats that can be exchanged for dazzling handcrafted glass globes.
+Each day, volunteers called Beach Buddies hide clear globes around the island for lucky guests to find and redeem for a real glass float.
+Gather your friends and family to search for globes that can be exchanged for dazzling handcrafted glass floats.

 Jekyll Island Guest Information Center